bilelmoussaoui/StartupWMClassFixer/README.md

 ### How to contribute?
   1. Open the application
-  2. Open Gnome Monitor System
+  2. Open the terminal and type `xprop WM_CLASS`
-  3. Go to processes tab and look for the application you just opened
+  3. The mouse cursor will change, click on the application and copy the `WM_CLASS(STRING)` value
   4. Clone the repository and modify the database file following this <br/>
   <code>
-    Application Name, Desktop file name, Processus name
+    Application Name, Desktop file name, WM_CLASS
   </code>
   5. Create a pull request